AnnaLizzaTOR/My_Selenium_QA_Tests_Prodgects/README.md

 !For shure dont forget import changes for Maven project.!

--#2 For Secod one (RUN WITH CUCUMBER) you need you will need seme for example "Intellij IDEA".
+-#2 For Secod one (RUN WITH CUCUMBER) you will need seme for example "Intellij IDEA".

 For ZeroBank You need open Folder !(zerobank automation)! in Your IDE and run this file (..Project#1(ZeroBank)\zerobank automation\src\test\resources\features\ZeroBank_Scenarios_Of_Test.feature).